HaochiJiang98/AKS-primality-test/README.md

 # AKS-primalitytest
 C++ based program

-A basic implement for AKS primality algorithm, I have randomly tested some numbers which smaller than 10k, no wrong outputs yet.
+A basic implement for AKS primality algorithm.
+Because of I use the unsigned long long date type, the maximal number this program can test is between 2 billion to 3 billion.